GSA/automate.fedramp.gov/content/documentation/ssp/6-security-controls.md

 {{< figure src="/img/ssp-figure-32.png" title="SSP Template Security Control Parameter Assignments" alt="Screenshot of an SSP template security control parameter assignments." >}}

-With the `implemented-requirement` assembly, there must be one `set-parameter` statement for each of the control\'s parameters, as specified in the FedRAMP baseline and illustrated in the example representation below.
+With the `implemented-requirement` assembly, there must be one `set-parameter` statement for each of the control's parameters, as specified in the FedRAMP baseline and illustrated in the example representation below.
 The only exception to this is with nested parameters.
 Some select parameters contain an assignment parameter within a selection parameter, such as appears in AC-7 (b).
 In these instances, only the final selected value must be provided.
 The nested assignment parameter may be ignored.

 OSCAL also supports parameter setting at the component level, within a `by-component` assembly.